The bedroom of Vincent van Gogh

 Vincent van Gogh (1853 - 1890), Arles, October 1888

-While he was in Arles, Van Gogh made this painting of his bedroom in the Yellow House.
-He prepared the room himself with simple furniture and with his own work on the wall.
-The bright colours were meant to express absolute ‘repose’ or 'sleep’.
-Research shows that the strongly contrasting colours we see in the work today are the result of discolouration over the years.
-The walls and doors, for instance, were originally purple rather than blue.
+In Arles, Van Gogh made this painting of his bedroom at the Yellow House.
+He had decorated the room himself with simple furniture and his own work on the wall.
+The bright colours were meant to express 'absolute peace' or 'sleep'.
+Today, the work has bright contrasting colours: research has shown that parts of the painting have discoloured over time.
+For example, the walls and doors were not originally blue, but purple.

-With your purchase you immediately support the Van Gogh Museum ♥
+BEAUTIFUL: with your purchase you support the Van Gogh Museum Amsterdam ♥